 The primary educators of children are their parents and families.
 To support parents in this responsibility, our Catholic parish of Our Lady and St Hugh established St Hugh of Lincoln Nursery School in 1995 on a peaceful site adjacent to Our Lady of Lourdes School.
-The nursery provides a warm, happy and safe environment for children aged between 2½ and 5 years.
+The nursery provides a warm, happy and safe environment for children aged between 2½ and 5 years of all religions and cultures.

 The nursery school is governed by a team of Trustees who have ultimate responsibility for the nursery.
 The Nursery Manager is responsible for the daily running of the nursery along with the Deputy Manager.
 Ideas and suggestions from parents regarding life at nursery are encouraged and welcomed.